Rabbi David J. Fine, PhD

 A Message from Rabbi David J. Fine, PhD

-Welcome to Temple Israel and Jewish Community Center.
-Here you will find a Jewish spiritual home in Ridgewood.
-Our congregation is committed to the finest Jewish traditions of supporting the wider community, contributing to a better world, working together to build bridges with our neighbors, educating ourselves and our children in the traditions of Judaism and maintaining those traditions through prayer and Sabbath and festival observances.
-We are a warm community where discussions continue around the tables after services, where friendships are made and where families are nurtured.
+Welcome to Temple Israel and Jewish Community Center (TI-JCC), a unique synagogue community in Bergen County that is home to two congregations.
+Here you will find a Jewish spiritual home in Ridgewood that is committed to the finest Jewish traditions of supporting the wider community, contributing to a better world, working together to build bridges with our neighbors, educating ourselves and our children in the traditions of Judaism, and maintaining those traditions through prayer and Sabbath and festival observances.
+We are a warm community where discussions continue around the tables after services, where friendships are made, and where families are nurtured.

 Rabbi Fine completed his doctorate in modern European history at the Graduate Center of the City University of New York and his rabbinical ordination at the Jewish Theological Seminary in New York.
 He earned his bachelor’s degree with honors in history from Wesleyan University in Middletown, CT, with a year spent at The Hebrew University in Jerusalem.
 Rabbi Fine has published extensively in the areas of Jewish law, Conservative Judaism and German Jewish history.
 Jewish Integration in the German Army in the First World War (De Gruyter, Berlin, 2012) is based on his doctoral dissertation.

-Rabbi Fine is active in community affairs, serving as chair of the Interfaith Religious Council of Ridgewood and as corresponding secretary of the New Jersey Rabbinical Assembly.
-He sits on the Jewish Community Relations Council and the boards of the Synagogue Leadership Initiative of the Jewish Federation of Northern New Jersey and of the Bergen County High School of Jewish Studies.
-He is vice president of the North Jersey Board of Rabbis and of the Rabbinical Assembly.
+Rabbi Fine is active in community affairs, serving as president of the New Jersey Rabbinical Assembly.
+He is the immediate past president of the Ridgewood interfaith clergy council, secretary of the North Jersey Board of Rabbis, and treasurer of the Bergen County High School of Jewish Studies.
 He lives in Ridgewood with his wife, Alla, and their sons, Laurence and Ariel.

 During football season, for Rabbi Fine, few activities can compete with watching his beloved NY Jets, especially when he can catch them live at the Meadowlands.
 In the spring time, look for him at CitiField.
-Rabbi Fine is a also a life-long self-described “Trekkie,” who has helped us all understand the subtle references to Talmudic law and lore embedded in the classic Star Trek television series.
+Rabbi Fine is a also a lifelong self-described “Trekkie,” who has helped us all understand the subtle references to Talmudic law and lore embedded in the classic Star Trek television series.
 His wife, Alla, a Jewish émigré from the former Soviet Union, has introduced him to the pleasures of borscht, blinis and other Russian delicacies found in abundance in Brooklyn’s Brighton Beach, a.k.a.
 “Little Odessa” neighborhood.
 Historical fiction is a favorite when Rabbi Fine is reading for pleasure.
-Check out his latest recommendation: Best-selling author Ken Follett’s Century Trilogy!